-Part 1: \$1,000 per Parent Organization

-Parent Organization (PO) submission of proposed plan to implement fluoride varnish application in the medical office.
+Part 1: \$1,000 per Parent Organization (only eligible for this Part if it was not completed in prior years) Parent Organization (PO) submission of proposed plan to implement fluoride varnish application in the medical office.
 The protocol should accomplish the following objectives:

-- A plan to identify children at risk for, dental decay and who would benefit from fluoride varnish. - Provide education plan that will afford consultation and written member (parent or guardian) information on the importance of dental hygiene and fluoride varnish use. - Provide clinical staff training on varnish application. - Implementation target date.
+- A plan to identify children at risk for, dental decay and who would benefit from fluoride varnish. - Provide an education plan that will afford consultation and written member (parent or guardian) information on the importance of dental hygiene and fluoride varnish use. - Provide clinical staff training on varnish application. - Implementation target date.

-Part 2: Minimum 2% of the sites assigned members in the age range above must receive fluoride varnish administered by a non-dental practitioner at least once in the measurement year.
+Part 2: Minimum 2% of the site's assigned members in the age range above must receive fluoride varnish administered by a non-dental practitioner at least once in the measurement year.
 The incentive payment amount for reaching this threshold is \$5.00 per application.
+(Credit will go to the assigned PCP for the member)